gavinying/modpoll/README.md

 ## Installation

-This program is tested on python 3.6+, the package is available in the Python Package Index, user can easily install it using `pip`.
+This program is tested on python 3.6+, the package is available in the Python Package Index, users can easily install it using `pip` or `pipx`.

+### On Linux/macOS

+Run the following command in a termial,

 ```bash
 pip install modpoll